AltUser44/Gpt-Mobileapp/README.md

 ![Image](https://github.com/user-attachments/assets/71b33c0f-c73b-42d7-92e5-7fa60fc71462)

-Customizable Chatbot Personality and Mood Settings
+Customizable Chatbot Personality and Mood Settings.
 You can personalize your chatbot's personality to match your preferences.
 Adjust mood settings for tailored interactions that feel more human.
 Explore a range of customizable options to make the chatbot uniquely yours.